msteffan/fundamentals/01_chapter/README.md

 This window is where you&rsquo;ll tell the computer what to do, and where the computer will display its reply.

-The <strong>prompt</strong> is the &lsquo;$&rsquo; that automatically shows up on the end of the first line.
-It&rsquo;s the command line equivalent of &lsquo;stand-by&rsquo; and indicates Terminal is ready to accept your <a href="#command"><strong>command</strong></a>.
+The **prompt** is the &lsquo;$&rsquo; that automatically shows up on the end of the first line.
+It&rsquo;s the command line equivalent of &lsquo;stand-by&rsquo; and indicates Terminal is ready to accept your **command**.
 We&rsquo;ll learn a few commands later in this lesson.

-The <strong>cursor</strong> follows the prompt and the text you type will appear here.
+The **cursor** follows the prompt and the text you type will appear here.
 Just like in every other setting where you've ever seen a cursor.

-The <strong>username</strong> of the person logged in precedes the prompt, and as you can see above, this user is named <em>samspade</em>.
+The **username** of the person logged in precedes the prompt, and as you can see above, this user is named *samspade*.